jennguyen1/nhuyhoa/_posts/2015-11-27-GLM-Poisson-Regression.md

 # Poisson Regression Model

 ## Modeling Counts
-We fit the model
+Fit the model

 $$ \log(\mu) = \beta_0 + \beta_1 x_1 + ... + \beta_k x_k$$

-We can fit this model in R like so
+In R, this model is fit like so

 {% highlight r %}
 glm(counts ~ ., data = data, family = poisson)
 {% endhighlight %}

 ## Modeling Ratios

-If we have ratios and the proportions are small, we can use Poisson regression rather than logistic regression.
-We fit the model <br>
+If the response involves ratios and the proportions are small, Poisson regression can be used (rather than logistic regression).
+Fit the model <br>
 $$\log \left( \frac{count}{total} \right) = \beta_0 + \beta_1 x_1 + ... \beta_k x_k$$ <br>
 $$ \log(count) = \log(total) + \beta_0 + \beta_1 x_1 + ... \beta_k x_k $$

-We can fit this model in R like so
+In R, this model is fit like so

 {% highlight r %}
 glm(counts ~ offset(log(total)) + ., family = poisson, data = data)
 {% endhighlight %}
 The function `offset()` means to not fit a coefficient to a term (or set the coefficient to 1).
 In this model $$total = cells$$.

-In SAS, we can fit these models like so
+In SAS, fit these models like so

 {% highlight r %}
 proc genmod;